 Kayaking: pre-booking required

 This activity is limited to 16 participants.
-You will be accompanied by three kayak guides.
+You will be accompanied by highly experienced kayak guides.
 Participation in this activity requires previous sea kayaking experience.
 Pre-booking is required.
 Please contact ExpeditionTrips for details and booking information.

-Any international or local airfare unless otherwise specified in the itinerary; visa and passport expenses; pre- or post-cruise transfers unless otherwise specified in the itinerary (or pre-arranged); personal expenses on board such as alcoholic beverages, bar charges, or laundry charges; telecommunication charges (i.e. email, satellite phone); a voluntary gratuity at the end of the voyage for expedition staff and ship crew; fuel surcharge may apply.
+Charter flights; any international or local airfare unless otherwise specified in the itinerary; visa and passport expenses; pre- or post-cruise hotel accommodation and transfers unless otherwise specified in the itinerary (or pre-arranged); optional paid activities such as sea kayaking; personal expenses onboard such as alcoholic beverages, bar charges, massage, spa treatments or laundry charges; telecommunication charges (i.e. email, satellite phone); baggage, cancellation or medical travel insurance related expenses; a voluntary gratuity at the end of the voyage for expedition staff and ship crew; fuel surcharge may apply.